beman-project/beman/docs/FAQ.md

 * Our [Example Project](https://github.com/beman-project/example) demonstrates a useful structure for organizing libraries.
 * Our [CI Project](https://github.com/beman-project/ci) utilizes Github Workflows to automate building, testing, and releasing libraries.

+## Will libraries stay in Beman forever?

+No!
+The current concept is that libraries will be gradually deprecated as official standard library implementations roll out.
+We expect this to coorespond to two standards cycles.
+So a library accepted into C++26 would be removed by C++32.
+Users can, of course, still depend on the original repo for the implementation if they don't want to change to ~std::~ for seme reason.

+## Is there are review process like Boost?

+No. Inclusion in Beman doesn't depend on passing a formal review.
+That said, authors can ask the community for reviews at any time!
+Also, we expect libraries to evolve and using the code review facilities allows authors to get other eyes on updates as proposals evolve.